-It is important to see how the parameters of labor market distortion (a = 0.10, z = 0.80, c = 0.30) in equation (8) change the results, since the simulated steady-state unemployment rate in our model is affected not only by nominal wage rigidity but also by other labor market distortions.
+It is important to see how the parameters of labor market distortion (a = 0.10, c = 0.30, z = 0.80) in equation (8) change the results, since the simulated steady-state unemployment rate in our model is affected not only by nominal wage rigidity but also by other labor market distortions.
 We therefore check the robustness of our simulation results by changing the parameters in equation (8) that describe labor market distortions.
-We use two sets of parameters: one indicating a small presence of labor market distortions (a = 0.05, z = 0.90, c = 0.25) and the other indicating a large presence (a = 0.15, z = 0.70, c = 0.35).
-The simulation results are summarized in Figure 4 [1]a for small labor market distortions and in Figure 4 [1]b for large labor market distortions.
+We use two sets of parameters: one indicating a small presence of labor market distortions (a = 0.05, c = 0.25, z = 0.90) and the other indicating a large presence (a = 0.15, c = 0.35, z = 0.70).
+The simulation results are summarized in Figure 6 [1] for small labor market distortions and in Figure 6 [2] for large labor market distortions.

-Looking first at the case of small labor market distortions in Figure 4 [1]a, it is clear that the steady-state unemployment rates generated by the model, cases A' (baseline), B' (perfect DNWR) and C' (no DNWR), are smaller than the standard cases in Figure 2 [1].
-In contrast, the cases of large labor market distortions in Figure 4 [1]b, cases A'' (baseline), B'' (perfect DNWR) and C'' (no DNWR), generate a higher steady-state unemployment rates than the standard cases in Figure 2 [1].
+Looking first at the case of small labor market distortions in Figure 6 [1], it is clear that the steady-state unemployment rates generated by the model, cases A' (baseline), B' (perfect DNWR), and C' (no DNWR), are smaller than the standard cases in Figure 2.
+In contrast, the cases of large labor market distortions in Figure 6 [2], cases A" (baseline), B" (perfect DNWR), and C" (no DNWR), generate a higher steady-state unemployment rates than the standard cases in Figure 2.